Solitary Vice [masturbation]

 Origin of Solitary Vice Myths in the 1800s

 Before 1700, masturbation was not regarded as a health concern.
 In 1710, an anonymous book published in London, Ononia: Or the Heinous Sin of Self-Pollution, and All its Frightful Consequences Considered, warned of the spiritual and health dangers of "self pollution."
-In 1758, Swiss physician Samuel Tissot, in his book Onanism Dissertation on Diseases Produced by Masturbation, warned that masturbation could impair memory and cause consumption, incontinence, jaundice, and loose teeth.5 Sylvester Graham later adopted these teachings and helped to popularize the idea within the United States that masturbation was immoral and damaged one's health.6
+In 1758, Swiss physician Samuel Tissot, in his book Onanism Dissertation on Diseases Produced by Masturbation, warned that masturbation could impair memory and cause consumption, incontinence, jaundice, and loose teeth.5

-In 1834, Sylvester Graham published his infamous Lecture to Young Men warning of the dangers of "self-abuse" or "self pollution."
+Minister and health crusader Sylvester Graham later adopted these teachings and helped to popularize the idea within the United States that masturbation was immoral and damaged one's health.6 In 1834, Graham published his infamous Lecture to Young Men warning of the dangers of "self-abuse" or "self pollution."
 In his book Graham noted that masturbators could be identified by their symptoms:

-"...a body full of disease, and with a mind in ruins, the loathsome habit still tyrannizing over him, with the inexorable imperiousness of a fiend of darkness."7
+...a body full of disease, and with a mind in ruins, the loathsome habit still tyrannizing over him, with the inexorable imperiousness of a fiend of darkness.7

 Graham tells readers acne is caused by masturbation, and this leads to morbid results:

-"...ulcerous sores, in some cases, break out upon the head, breast, back and thighs; and these sometimes enlarge into permanent fistulas, of a cancerous character, and continue, perhaps for years, to discharge great quantities of foetid, loathsome pus; and not unfrequently terminate in death."8
+...ulcerous sores, in some cases, break out upon the head, breast, back and thighs; and these sometimes enlarge into permanent fistulas, of a cancerous character, and continue, perhaps for years, to discharge great quantities of foetid, loathsome pus; and not unfrequently terminate in death.8

 It is very likely that Mrs. White was familiar with Graham's teachings.
-In fact, many of Mrs. White's "inspired" health reform teachings appear to mirror Graham's reforms.
+In fact, many of Mrs. White's inspired health reform teachings appear to mirror Graham's reforms.

 Mary Gove Nichols